xaviervia/washington/README.md

 > washington test.js
 ```

-The Washington command exits the process with an exit code equal to the number of failing examples.
+The `washington` command exits the process with an exit code equal to the number of failing examples.
 This takes advantage of the fact that any non-zero exit code means that the command failed.

 #### Programmatically: